 Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest building exit.
-To reach the nearest building exit you should turn left as you exit the classroom and then proceed down the stairs to the first floor.
 When exiting the building during an emergency, you should never take an elevator but should use the stairwells.
 Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist handicapped individuals.